Best Types of Therapy Treatments for Anxiety

 Anxiety Books and Resources

-I've learned a lot from a life time of dealing with my own anxiety and decades of helping clients reduce PTSD, OCD, anxiety, panic, phobias, and fears, and increase their ability to deal with stress.
+I've learned a lot from a lifetime of dealing with my own anxiety and decades of helping clients reduce PTSD, OCD, anxiety, panic, phobias, and fears, and increase their ability to deal with stress.

 Here are some of the anti-anxiety books and recordings I've created to offer that learning to more people.